 Matt Giovanniello, a 25-year-old Rockville Center native, was 12 when his grandmother suffered a massive stroke.
 As clinicians tried to help him recover his brain function using flashcards, Matt thought there had to be a better way, so he gave him a PowerPoint quiz instead.
 Thus was born the idea of Frenalytics, a gamified computer software that aims to help people with cognitive disorders relearn facts and rebuild memory function.

 “It’s like making lemonade with lemon, I like to say,” says Matt.
 “For people as unhappy as she was, we are now able to create this software to help them.”

 Matt and his father, Dr. Anthony Giovanniello, a psychiatrist and neurology expert, teamed up for the project.
 Anthony, co-founder of Frenalytics and stroke survivor, helped secure a patent for their early product.
-Matt, Anthony and their friend, Chris Patterson, are co-founders of the company and co-inventors of the patent.
+Matt, Anthony and their friend Chris Patterson are the co-founders of the company and the co-inventors of the patent.

 “It’s wonderful to be able to work with my dad, who has first-hand experience, and to be inspired by my family in this capacity,” Matt says.

 While they initially targeted digital learning software for stroke and dementia patients, the pandemic prompted them to push it into classrooms for children with special needs as well.